 It is estimated that the average fine charged for a violation of an OSHA safety standard in the construction industry is about $1,100.
-Scaffolding, respiratory protection, falls, injury due to ladders, electrical wiring, improper use of machinery, hazard communication, and a host of respiratory hazards are some of the most common reasons for citations.
+Scaffolding, respiratory protection, fall, injury due to ladders, electrical wiring, improper use of machinery, hazard communication, and a host of respiratory hazards are some of the most common reasons for citations.

 OSHA at the State Level

 While OSHA is a Federal organization, it works at the state level as well, where the safety standards typically apply to the public as well as the private sector.
 A number of OSHA activities are conducted in coordination with the state’s plan for health and safety.
-If the state does not plan to enforce OSHA regulations, they will apply only to the private sector.
-Currently there are about 27 states that have chosen to follow OSHA safety standards and regulations.
+If the state does not plan to enforce OSHA regulations, it will apply only to the private sector.
+Currently, there are about 27 states that have chosen to follow OSHA safety standards and regulations.

 Construction Industry and OSHA Regulations